 Ailsa was appointed Director of Electoral Administration in January 2017.

-Louise is responsible for our regulatory work.
-This includes funding and spending at elections and referendums, registering political parties and our enforcement work.
+Louise is responsible for our regulatory work and digital, data, technology and facilities infrastructure.
+This includes funding and spending at elections and referendums, registering political parties, our enforcement work, and data and information management.

 Prior to joining the Commission, she worked for a range of regulators including the Charity Commission for England and Wales, The Independent Parliamentary Standards Authority, Ofgem and the Home Office.